Infernal-Insights/LaBotBot/README.md

    pip install -r requirements.txt playwright install
    ```
+3. The reusable modules now live under the `labot` package.
+Scripts in this
+   repository import from `labot.*`.

-3. Create a `.env` file in this directory with the following variables:
+4. Create a `.env` file in this directory with the following variables:
    ```ini
    POP_USERNAME=your_username
    POP_PASSWORD=your_password